Friday, March 9, 2018. 🦉

 But here is the peculiarity– Though I myself may have indubitable proof of my own existence as a mind and as a thinker, I cannot provide the same indubitable proof to someone else!
 For, from the outside, I may appear to be no more than mere “automata” — an animal devoid of soul and of mind.

-And the only way to break the illusion of my being an animal or some mere automata, I must speak!
+And the only way to break the illusion of my being an animal or some mere automata is to speak!

 But, what if I cannot speak?
 What if I am not permitted to speak?
 What if I have no voice?
 What if I lack the precise words to express my mind and my thoughts?
 Or, what if I do speak but cannot be heard or understood?
 Do these things prove to them that I lack a mind and a soul?